wiggitywhitney/mcp-commit-story/fictional-user-story.md

 ## Lessons Learned
 Building for a global audience requires constant questioning of assumptions.
 Every field we thought was "standard" - phone numbers, postal codes, business names - had international variations we hadn't considered...
-Sarah reads through the generated blog post.
+Bonnie reads through the generated blog post.
 "This is amazing!
 It turned my daily grind into a coherent narrative.
 I just need to polish a few sentences and add some code examples."

-Her manager reads the draft: "Sarah, this is exactly the kind of technical storytelling we want more of.
+Her manager reads the draft: "Bonnie, this is exactly the kind of technical storytelling we want more of.
 How did you remember all these details so clearly?"

 One Year Later

-Sarah is now using the journal for performance reviews, job interviews, and conference talk proposals.
+Bonnie is now using the journal for performance reviews, job interviews, and conference talk proposals.
 She runs mcp-journal summarize --range "2024-05-01:2025-05-01" to see her full year.

-What Sarah Does With the Output:
+What Bonnie Does With the Output:

 1. Performance Reviews